Azure/application-gateway-kubernetes-ingress/docs/annotations.md

 When the annotation is present with a certificate name and the certificate is pre-installed in Application Gateway, Kubernetes Ingress controller will create a routing rule with a HTTPS listener and apply the changes to your App Gateway.
 `appgw-ssl-certificate` annotation can also be used together with `ssl-redirect` annotation in case of SSL redirect.

+Please refer to [appgw-ssl-certificate feature](features/appgw-ssl-certificate.md) for more details.

 > **Note**
 * Annotation "appgw-ssl-certificate" will be ignored when TLS Spec is defined in ingress at the same time.
 * If a user wants different certs with different hosts(multi tls certificate termination), they would need to define different ingress resources.